What is LGBT Counseling?

 - Get help from a professional.
 If you are facing a mental illness as the result of stress from stigma, proper treatment may help you feel less isolated.

 - Sharing your experiences with others who can relate can have a positive effect on your outlook on life.

 - Join a political or advocacy group to combat unjust policies or unfair treatment of the LGBT community.

 Given the stressors that LGBT groups must confront, such as homophobia, societal discrimination and prejudice, coming out, and negotiating family relationships, finding a therapist that is openly LGBT or specializes in Lesbian, Gay, Bisexual, Transgender issues can offer some much needed support and healing.

-If you or someone you know is affected by HIV/Aids please visit our free online support community HIVAidsTribe, a place for individuals affected by HIV/Aids to share stories, encouragement & friendship.
+If you or someone you love is affected by HIV/Aids please visit our free online support community HIVAidsTribe, a place for individuals affected to share stories, encouragement & friendship.